-Additional environmental targets and disclosures in the taxonomy activities.
+Additional environmental targets and disclosures in the taxonomy

+In 2023, the EU published regulations for additional environmental targets and criteria for environmentally sustainable activities.
 Individual minor activities within Ellevio's operations could be covered by the new targets, but this to a very limited extent in relation to the total operations.